 Haul Loop – It is a loop that is made of plastic or webbing on the back of the harness.
 Its primary function is to attach items that you will need to take with you but do not need access to it quickly such as a second rope for longer routes or for rapelling.
 A chalk bag would be another great item to clip into the haul loop.

 Similar to the gear loop, this loop is not strong enough to hold the weight of a climber so do not attach in any weight bearing system.

 Rear Risers – These straps connected the two leg loops to the back of the harness.
 It can be adjustable to alter the size of the harness.
 Some rear straps can also be removable disconnecting the leg loops from the waist belt to drain your dragon or relieve your bladder without having to remove the whole harness.
 This particular harness with removable leg loops are called a drop-seat harness.

 Ice clipper slots – You can find the ice clipper slots in many mutli-purpose climbing harnesses to hold special carabiners for easy access to ice screws.

 Types of Harness

 There are different types of harnesses specialized for different types of climbing.

 Sport climbing such as climbing indoor, recreational outdoor, or competition utilizes two to four gear loops because it requires minimal equipment when climbing.
 Climbing light is important for the climbers to conserve energy hence lighter harnesses is preferred.

 Traditional climbing or trad climbing generally requires more gear and climbing equipment.
 A minimum of four gear loops, adjustable leg loops, good padding and rear haul loop are important to trad climbers.
 This type of climbing is much more involved and climbers rely on climbing equipment to climb safely.

-Ice climbing requires harnesses that could deal with winter conditions such as adjustable leg loops with buckles, four or more gear loops to hold winter gear, ice clipper slots to hold crews and tools, extra paddings, and a haul loop.
+Ice climbing requires harnesses that could deal with winter conditions such as adjustable leg loops with buckles, four or more gear loops to hold winter gear, ice clipper slots to hold crews and tools, extra padding, and a haul loop.